ATHED/VAE_for_chemotherapy_drug_response_prediction/README.md

 # VAE for chemotherapy drug response prediction

-Code repository accompanying the bioRxiv preprint *"Predicting chemotherapy response using a variational autoencoder approach"* by Qi Wei and Stephen A. Ramsey (bioRxiv: "id")[https://doi.org/10.1101/2021.01.04.425288] at Oregon State University.
+Code repository accompanying the published paper *"Predicting chemotherapy response using a variational autoencoder approach"* by Qi Wei and Stephen A. Ramsey BMC Bioinformatics (2021) 22:453.

+You can find full text of my paper on this link: https://doi.org/10.1186/s12859-021-04339-6

 ## Introduction & Installation